KDAB/hotspot/README.md

 For easier navigation, you can simply click on a line and the other view will jump to it.
 You can follow function calls with a double click.
 In the sourcecode view you can press ctrl+f or press the search icon to open a search window.

+If you have the sources in different directory, you can use `--sourcePaths` or the settings to select tell the disassembler to search there for the source code.

 ## Known Issues